Army holds off Miami of Ohio 31-30 in double overtime

 Miami: The RedHawks are 3-1 in the Mid-American Conference and second in the East Division, just behind Buffalo (4-0), in good position to challenge for a conference title.
 They play the Bulls on the road next week.

-Army: Coach Jeff Monken has molded a team that can thrive even when key players are injured.
+Army: Monken has molded a team that can thrive, even when key players are injured.
 The performance by Thomas in his first college start has to give the team added confidence going forward as service academy rival Air Force visits in two weeks.
-Last year Army won the Commander-in-Chief’s Trophy, emblematic of supremacy among the three service academies, for the first time since 1996.
+Hopkins is expected back this week.

 DODGING A BULLET